Dev4rno/pwplz/README.md

 ## Overview

 **Password Please** (`pwplz`) is a simple web application that generates and manages passwords using [FastAPI](https://fastapi.tiangolo.com/tutorial/).
-With a user-friendly interface, users can generate, view, and copy passwords easily.
+With a user-friendly interface, users can generate, view, and copy passwords easily at [pwplz.com](https://pwplz.com/).

 ## Application Logic